hbr/Lambda-Calculus/doc/motivation.md

 4. We can learn a lot about computation.
 In lambda calculus we can express iteration, recursion, arbitrary data structures by using only variables, functions and function applications.

+In the following I do not expect any prior knowledge.
+The reader should have some experience with programming.

+All concepts are introduced step by step.

+Many texts on lambda calculus use a lot of math.
+The goal usually is not to do programming in lambda calculus, only to demonstrate its computational power.

+In this text we use lambda calculus as a programming language.
+We build first simple functions and step by step compose the simple functions to more complex functions.
+At the end, the same goal is achieved: Demonstrate the expressive power of lambda calculus.
+But I hope that leaving out too complicated math makes the topic more accessible.